-The protein encoded by this gene is a scaffold protein and a regulator for 3 different kinases involved in proinflammatory signaling.
-This encoded protein can bind NF-kappa-B-inducing kinase (NIK) and IKKs through separate domains and assemble them into an active kinase complex.
-Mutations in this gene have been associated with familial dysautonomia. [provided by RefSeq, Jul 2008]
+The protein encoded by this gene is a scaffold protein and a regulator for three different kinases involved in proinflammatory signaling.
+The encoded protein can bind NF-kappa-B-inducing kinase and I-kappa-B kinases through separate domains and assemble them into an active kinase complex.
+Mutations in this gene have been associated with familial dysautonomia.
+Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Jan 2016]

 GeneCards Summary for IKBKAP Gene

 IKBKAP (Inhibitor Of Kappa Light Polypeptide Gene Enhancer In B-Cells, Kinase Complex-Associated Protein) is a Protein Coding gene.
 Diseases associated with IKBKAP include dysautonomia, familial and dysautonomia.
-Among its related pathways are Chromatin organization and Chromatin Regulation / Acetylation.
+Among its related pathways are Chromatin organization and TNF-alpha/NF-kB Signaling Pathway.
 GO annotations related to this gene include binding and RNA polymerase II core binding.

 UniProtKB/Swiss-Prot for IKBKAP Gene